On Temperature-Constrained Non-Deterministic Machine Translation: Potential and Evaluation: Modern MT Systems Are Temperature-Constraint ND-MT

 \subsubsection{ND-MT Systems}

-We explore the mainstream autoregressive generation method for MT across two highly successful architectures: encoder-decoder and decoder-only.
-We further categorize LLM-based MT (decoder-only) into three types based on training approaches: pre-trained models using multilingual texts, instruction-tuned models with post-training alignment, and reasoning models that generate thinking steps through reinforcement learning.
-Notably, model series are differentiated into distinct MT systems based on their training type.
+We consider both encoder-decoder and decoder-only architectures for modern MT.
 For encoder-decoder architectures, we select mBART~\cite{mbart-50} trained on 50 multilingual texts (0.68B parameters) and NLLB-200~\cite{nllb-200} with three model scales (0.6B, 3.3B, and 54.6B parameters).
-For LLM-based MT, we include the Llama-2 series~\cite{llama2}, Llama-3 series~\cite{llama3}, Qwen-2.5 series~\cite{qwen2.5}, Qwen-3~\cite{qwen3} series, and DeepSeek series~\cite{deepseek}, examining both small-scale (7-8B parameters) and large-scale (70-72B and 671B parameters) variants across pre-trained, instruction-tuned, and reasoning types when available.
-We provide comprehensive information about these models in Appendix~\ref{model_statistics}.
+For LLM-based MT, we include the Llama-2 series~\cite{llama2}, Llama-3 series~\cite{llama3}, Qwen-2.5 series~\cite{qwen2.5}, Qwen-3~\cite{qwen3} series, and DeepSeek series~\cite{deepseek}, examining both small-scale (7 and 8B parameters) and large-scale (70, 72 and 671B parameters) variants across pre-trained, instruction-tuned, and reasoning types when available.
+The detailed information are provided in Appendix~\ref{model_statistics}.